 1:8 For we do not want you to be unaware, brothers and sisters, regarding the affliction that happened to us in the province of Asia, that we were burdened excessively, beyond our strength, so that we despaired even of living.
 1:9 Indeed we felt as if the sentence of death had been passed against us, so that we would not trust in ourselves but in God who raises the dead.
 1:10 He delivered us from so great a risk of death, and he will deliver us.
 We have set our hope on him that he will deliver us yet again, 1:11 as you also join in helping us by prayer, so that many people may give thanks to God on our behalf for the gracious gift given to us through the help of many.

-‘Paul does not give details about their hardships in Asia, although his accounts of all three missionary journeys record many difficult trials he faced.
-(Ac 13:2-14:28; Acts 15:40-21:17) he does write that they felt doomed to die, and realized that they could do nothing to help themselves-they simply had to trust in God.
+The affliction that happened to us in the province of Asia – ‘Paul does not give details about their hardships in Asia, although his accounts of all three missionary journeys record many difficult trials he faced.
+(Ac 13:2-14:28; 15:40-21:17) he does write that they felt doomed to die, and realized that they could do nothing to help themselves-they simply had to trust in God.

 We often depend on our own skills and abilities when life seems easy, but we turn to God when we feel unable to help ourselves.
 Depending on God is not defeat or weakness, but a realization of our own powerlessness without him and our need for his constant contact.
 God is our source of power, and we receive his help by keeping in touch with him.
 With this attitude, problems will drive us to God rather than away from him.
 Learn how to rely on God daily.’
 (HBA)